srinivasreddypachika/-BOOKSTORE-DBMS-PROJECT/README.md

 Business Rules:

 •	Every customer must have at least one order associated with the bookstore.

 •	Every order must have at least one item.

 •	Every item must be part of at least one order.

 •	Every item is stored in one and only one shelf and every shelf contains only one particular item.

 •	Shelf can have zero or more items.

-•	Every boeok is printed by one and only one publisher and every publisher must publish at least one book.
+•	Every book is printed by one and only one publisher and every publisher must publish at least one book.

 •	Ever book is authored by one and only one author and every author must at least write one book.